-This bill would additionally prohibit a member of the commission, the executive director, the chief, and any employee of the commission or department designated by regulation, for a period of 2 years after leaving office or terminating employment, from being employed as a consultant or key employee of a gambling establishment.
+This bill would additionally prohibit a member of the commission, the executive director, the chief, and any employee of the commission or department, for a period of 2 years after leaving office or terminating employment, from holding a direct or indirect interest in, holding employment with, representing, appearing for, or negotiating on behalf of, a gambling establishment, gambling enterprise, registrant, or licensee.
 By creating a new crime, the bill would impose a state-mandated local program.